aristotle-tek/knowledge-collapse/README.md

-# knowledge-collapse
+# Knowledge Collapse

-replication code for "AI and the Problem of Knowledge Collapse"
+Replication code for "AI and the Problem of Knowledge Collapse"